 Legislation Committee

-Education & Public Relations Committee

 The chair of standing committees will report on their activities from time to time at Board of Directors and Chapter meetings.

 Section 2.
 Nominating Committee

 In October of each year, the President shall appoint a Nominating Committee to confer and submit the name of at least one person for each open position on the Board of Directors.
 The Nominating Committee shall present their recommendations to the membership for election at the regular meeting in January, unless otherwise specified by the Board of Directors.